Qing201/StudyNote/Algorithms/CSE417_Algorithms/HW/HW2/CSE417_A2P6_QingchuanHou.md

 ##### UWNetID: qhou
 <br/>

-Problem 6:
-Mikileaks has posted $n$ (thousands of) blurry images purportedly stolen from a secrect government database of UFO sitings.
-You believe each potentially belongs to one of two different groups, perhaps Romulans vs Dragons (R and D for simplicity), but it’s hard to directly label any one image in isolation.
-Instead, you study each pair i and j side-by-side; label the pair $(i, j)$ either “same” (meaning you believe them both to come from the same group) or “different” (they represent different groups ).
-As a third alternative, you may offer no opinion on a given pair; call the pair ambiguous.
-Given the collection of n images, as well as a collection of m judgments (either “same” or “different” for the non-ambiguous pairs), you’d like to know if this data is consistent with the idea that each image is from one of only two groups.
-More concretely, we’ll declare the m judgments to be consistent if it is possible to label each image either R or D in such a way that for each pair $(i, j)$ labeled “same,” it is the case that i and j have the same label; and for each pair $(i, j)$ labeled “different,” it is the case that $i$ and $j$ have opposite labels.
-For example, if 1 and 2 are “same”, and 1 and 3 are “same”, but 2 and 3 are “different”, then there is no consistent labeling, whereas if 2 and 3 are “same”, then there is a consistent labeling.
-Give an algorithm with running time O(m + n) that determines whether the m judgments are consistent.
+**Problem 6:**
+The idea for this problem is to use DFS for every image with judgments, the image will be the vertices and the judgments will be the edges.
+Use BFS to go through the images by existing judgments.
+When finding a new image, label the new image to a group according to the judgments with the previous image.
+If the connected image already has a label, compare the label with judgments.
+If correct, compare with next.
+If incorrect, return the result inconsistent.
+If all is correct, return result consistent.

+**Pseudocode:**

-initial state: all "image" undiscovered for "image" = 1 to n
+    initial state: all image "g_1, g_2, ... g_n" undiscovered
-    if undiscovered and have judgments then
+    initial result = consistent

+    for i = 1 to n:                     // deal with unconnected graph if state g_i is undiscovered:
-        mark state('image) == discovered
+            mark g_i discovered
+            Search(g_i):
                 if have judgments then
-            for other have pair(judgements) with image
+                    for other g_j have judgements with g_i

-                if undiscovered:
+                        if g_j undiscovered:
+                            if judgment is 'same':
-                    if same: label same label(P or R) and mark discovered if different: label same label(P or R) and mark discovered if discovered:
+                                label same image label(P or R)
-                    if same label and same judgement or different judgement with different lable: label consistent else : label inconsistent
+                            if judgment is 'different':
+                                label different image label(P or R)
+                            mark g_j discovered
+                            result = Search(g_j)         // BFS for next connected vertex

+                        if g_j discovered:
+                            if label is not correct with judgement: result =  inconsistent

+            if result is 'inconsistent' break the for loop and return result else continue
+    output result

+**Correctness Analysis:**
+In this algorithm, the result returned will be 'consistent' or 'inconsistent'.
+I initial the result to consistent and doing the BFS.
+If find an incorrect judgment, it will change the result to 'inconsistent' and output it.
+Otherwise, the initial result will not change and output 'consistent'.

+**Run time:**
-This algorithm will search every edge for each node one time.
-Each edge is touched twice.
-So the runtime is O(m+n)
+This algorithm will search every image can compare it with every judgment have this image.
+Every judgment will include two images, so each judgment will be touched twice, once from each end.
+Therefore the runtime is $O(m+n)$